 VLOOKUP with Numbers in Excel (4 Examples)

-The VLOOKUP function is generally used to look for a value in the leftmost column in a table and the function will return a value in the same row from the specified column.
-In this article, you will learn how you can use this VLOOKUP function to look up numbers under different criteria with appropriate illustrations.
+The VLOOKUP function is generally used to look for a value in the leftmost column in a table and return a value in the same row from another specified column.
+In this article, we will demonstrate how to use the VLOOKUP function to look up numbers under different criteria.

-In the following table in the picture, several data containing the order details of different smartphone products have been recorded.
-In the output table at the bottom, we have to extract all data available from the table based on an order ID.
+In the following table are the order details of different smartphone products.
+In the output table at the bottom, we’ll extract all data available from the table based on an order ID.

 Basic Example of Applying VLOOKUP Function with Numbers